Have You Been Injured by a Driver Who Was Under the Influence of Medical Marijuana?

 The first thing you should know about personal injury lawsuits is that not all Naples Florida law firms are alike.
 You’ll want to work with an attorney that dedicates a significant portion of their practice to personal injury law.
 This will help ensure you’ll get the best representation possible.

 You should also know that while some firms require clients pay up front, others will take personal injury lawsuits on contingency.
 What this means, is that you won’t need to pay attorney’s fees unless the case is successful.
 If the case is lost in court, you won’t need to pay anything.
 This can be especially helpful for clients who are injured, unable to work and are struggling to pay their bills.

-If you or someone you know has been injured in a car or motorcycle accident with a driver who was under the influence of medical marijuana, call the Law Office of Marc L. Shapiro to schedule a free consultation.
+If you or someone you know has been injured in a car or motorcycle accident with a driver who was under the influence of medical marijuana, call The Law Offices of Marc L. Shapiro, P.A. to schedule a free consultation.